Children with Multiple Disabilities Need the Expanded Core Curriculum, Too!

 Direct Instruction

 TVIs and Orientation and Mobility (O&M) instructors are the educational team’s experts on eye conditions and accessible education.
-They excel in developing programs involving braille, O&M, disability-specific assistive technology, and optical devices.
+They excel in developing programs involving braille, O&M, assistive technology, and optical devices.
 These professionals are ideally suited for managing such lessons.
-Moreover, fully qualified TVIs and O&M instructors deeply understand the unique access and learning needs of children with visual disabilities.
+Moreover, fully qualified TVIs and O&M instructors deeply understand the unique access and learning needs of children blindness.
 They are best positioned to offer direct instruction, model, and consult in other areas of the expanded core curriculum.
 This includes social skills and career education appropriate to the child’s age and developmental stage.

 Consultation and Collaboration